pokt-network/pocket-node/README.md

 `function verifyTransaction(txHash)`

-The return for this function is as follows:
+The return for this function must be a `Promise` with the following parameter in it's callback:

 ```
 {